mIRC-Scripters/mirckb/docs/source/commands/close.rst

 /close
 ======

 The **/close** command is used to close all the windows of a specified type and matching a specific name.
 If no name is used, all the windows with the specified type will close.
-Names support :doc:`wildcard </intermediate/matching_tools.html#wildcard>` characters.
+Names support :ref:`matching_tools-wildcard` characters.
 You can also close the Nth window for -cfsg, with -cNfNsNgN, if you specify a name, the Nth window matching that name will be closed

 Synopsis
 --------